Joao0026/foomuuri-qos-macro-experiment/README.md

 * Service-specific QoS classes (linked to Foomuuri marks) with `rate`, `ceil`, and `priority`
 * Per-interface overrides for these service-specific limits

-...could be defined solely using Foomuuri macros and then parsed and applied by a Python script.
+Could be defined solely using Foomuuri macros and then parsed and applied by a Python script.

 ## How It (Conceptually) Works